 6.12.2.5 Charging / Customer Notifications

 Incorporation of Cell ID and RAT Type on the CDRs and in signalling messages used for on-line charging may be sufficient for customer charging.
+For cases where the Cell ID is not verified or determined by the NG-RAN (e.g. using UE positioning mechanism), the NG-RAN needs to inform the Core Network that the Cell ID provided via N2 is UE-provided.

 The use of distinct TA Codes for terrestrial and satellite-based coverage should, if needed, enable existing APIs to be used to generate appropriate SMS message to inform customers.